-- "Today I am speaking on the importance of a livestock SAE project and the benefits provided to the student."
+Your first sentence of the introduction summarizes the topic you will discuss.
+"Today I am speaking on the importance of a livestock SAE project and the benefits provided to the student."

-- "Livestock SAE projects are more than being able to take care of a cow, goat, or hog for a semester.
+The second sentence or two explains to us why this topic is important and worth discussing.
+"Livestock SAE projects are more than being able to take care of a cow, goat, or hog for a semester.
 While working with an animal is fun, there are social and personal benefits that students learn that they will carry with them for the rest of their lives."

-- "Livestock projects require personal responsibility, self motivation, financial discipline, and organization skills to maintain the health and well being of the animal as well a to complete a successful project."
+The third sentence is where you list your 3 or 4 key points that you will expand on in your speech.
+"Livestock projects require personal responsibility, self motivation, financial discipline, and organization skills to maintain the health and well being of the animal as well a to complete a successful project."

-- "The points are not just catch phrases that sound good to parents.
+Now use a sentence or two to briefly say why these 3 or 4 points pertain to the topic and move on to the main body of your speech.
+"The points are not just catch phrases that sound good to parents.
 Each of these points are necessary skills that students carry with them throughout their careers and will one day pass on to their children.
 Without a hands-on project to practice these skills, students often only read about these concepts in a book and never appreciate the value that comes from experience."

 You have just outlined your entire speech and the judges know it.
 Now stick to these points and watch the speech flow like you have worked on it for months.
 We continue this discussion in part 2

 That “extra” day can feel like just what you need to Get All The Things Done.
 But if there was ever a year that you needed to give yourself permission to be “off”, this is it.